jerrygood0703/KaraSinger/index.md

 #### Long samples with accompaniments

-Lyrics:
+Lyrics: \
+In this paper we propose \
+a novel neural network model \
+called Karaoke singer for a less studied \
+singing voice synthesis task \
+named score-free SVS \
-In this paper we propose a novel neural network model called Karaoke singer for a less studied singing voice synthesis task named score-free SVS, in which the prosody and melody are spontaneously decided by machine.
+in which the prosody and melody are spontaneously decided by machine.

 <table style='text-align: center;'>
   <tbody>